Amazon Lily Facts

 - Many of forms of the stunning flower further have yet another claim to fame.
 That’s the fact that numerous types have now become naturalized in regions outside of its endemic range.
 This patently speaks to its great adaptability.

 - All this extreme natural beauty nonetheless hides a truly dark secret.
 That’s due to the fact that all parts of this little beauty contain powerful toxins.
 As a result, ingestion of even a small quantity of the plant by humans can prove fatal.

 Amazon Lily Physical Description

-Leaves of the various types range in length from 8-22 in (20-55 cm) in length.
-Their delicate flowers average 2 in (5 cm) in diameter.
+The leaves of the various types of this plant also have their own appeal to some.
+This foliage ranges in overall length from an impressive 8-22 in (20-55 cm) in length.
+Impressively, the delicate flowers of the various forms also average 2 in (5 cm) in diameter.

-Amazon Lily Distribution and Habitat
+Amazon Lily Distribution, Habitat, and Ecology

-The endemic range of the known types of Amazon Lily serves as perhaps their most noteworthy feature.
-This perennial plant only appears in the Amazon regions of either South America or Central America.
-This area extends from Guatemala to Bolivia.
+To no great surprise, the endemic range of the known types of Amazon Lily serves as perhaps its most noteworthy feature.
+That holds true due to the fact that this perennial plant only appears in the Amazon regions of either South America or Central America.

 More precisely, though, this area of habitation extends from Guatemala to Bolivia.
 Very interestingly, a few of them have also become naturalized in other regions of the world.
 These other areas include Mexico, the West Indies, and even a few tropical islands.